Calculate

 Installation

-- Using Package Control, install “Calculate”
+Using Package Control, install “Calculate” or clone this repo in your packages folder.

 Commands